 By distributing 65-gallon and 35-gallon trash cans with attached lids to virtually every single-family residence in the city, the Bureau gave residents an easy means to keep their trash secure.
 A main goal of this program is to encourage residents to engage in proper solid waste management and to understand the importance of good sanitation habits for their properties.
 Keeping alleys free of loose bags of trash can also help deter illegal dumping.
-In the first full year of the program there have been positive results.
 Residents are utilizing the cans and keeping alleys cleaner than in the past.

-Department of Housing and Community Development Code Enforcement complaints falls under Department of Housing and Community (DHCD).
+Department of Housing and Community Development Code Enforcement

+While proactive cleaning, education, and communication are key to a clean city, enforcement is needed where these efforts fail.
+The responsibility to investigate and enforce illegal dumping complaints falls under Department of Housing and Community (DHCD).
 The Code Enforcement team of DHCD will issue citations for sanitation issues, such as properties that do not have trash contained in a proper container or properties with trash and debris.
 The Special Investigations Unit (SIU) of DHCD will investigate more serious illegal dumping complaints, such as large amounts of bagged trash, dumped bulk items, construction debris, etc. These investigators utilize any evidence available, including eyewitness accounts, security cameras, and any receipts or identifying information found on site.
 The DHCD team can issue citations for illegal dumping and can also pursue cases through legal means.
-In Fiscal Year 2017, DHCD issued 1,130 citations for illegal dumping activities (refer to Table 1).
+In Fiscal Year 2018, DHCD issued 1,148 citations for illegal dumping activities (refer to Table 1).
 Currently the fines for illegal dumping can be \$50 -\$30,000 and in some cases can include imprisonment.